 Curriculum and Planning

-At Kenilworth, we use Hamilton Trust as the basis for our Key Stage 1 and 2 English teaching and have incorporated units from Herts for Learning and adapted it to match the needs of our children.
+At Kenilworth, we use The Write Stuff as the basis for our English teaching.
 Our long term curriculum plan has been mapped out to provide opportunities for the children to revisit genres for progression across the year groups and contains linked core texts for each genre, developing a core reading spine for each class.

 Handwriting is a key component of writing and at Kenilworth we use Letter join to support the development of handwriting within school.